PoisotLab/ms_network_prediction/manuscript.md

 from many sources, and the sources for this data may differ depending on the type of interaction we wish to predict [@Gibb2021DatPro].

-Interactions between species are conceptualised in a multitude of ways (mutualistic vs. antagonistic, strong vs. weak, symmetric vs. asymmetric, direct vs. indirect) [@Jordano2016ChaEco; @Morales-Castilla2015InfBio].
+Interactions between species can be conceptualised in a multitude of ways (mutualistic vs. antagonistic, strong vs. weak, symmetric vs. asymmetric, direct vs. indirect) [@Jordano2016ChaEco; @Morales-Castilla2015InfBio].
 What is common among definitions of species interactions is that *at least* one of the species